Susan B. Horwitz, PhD

-Distinguished University Professor
+Distinguished Professor Emerita

 Albert Einstein College of Medicine

-Bronx, New York
+New York, New York

 Dr. Susan Band Horwitz is a Distinguished University Professor at the Albert Einstein College of Medicine.
 She grew up in Boston and after graduating from Bryn Mawr College, received her PhD in Biochemistry from Brandeis University.